top of page

 Functions

 For the consumption plan, the HTTP trigger scales based on the traffic.
 There is a limit to the number of concurrent function instances, but each instance can process more than one request at a time.
-For an App Service plan, the HTTP trigger scales according to the number of VM instances, which can be a fixed value or can auto scale based on a set of autoscaling rules.
+For an App Service plan, the HTTP trigger scales according to the number of VM instances, which can be a fixed value or auto-scale based on a set of autoscaling rules.

 Cosmos DB